Wednesday, November 6, 2024

 ROBOT MODE:

-Articulation is good, he has joints for his head, shoulders, elbows, waist, hips, knees and ankles.
+Articulation is fantastic as you'd expect of a contemporary figure, with joints for his head, shoulders, elbows, waist, hips, knees and ankles.

 OVERALL: